Smooth Sampling-Based Model Predictive Control Using Deterministic Samples: Experiments

-The cart-pole swing-up task involves swinging a pendulum mounted on a cart from a downward to an upright position while balancing it there.
-We use the same experimental setup as~\citet{arXiv25_Walker}, where the state is $\vx = [\mathsf{x}, \dot{\mathsf{x}}, \phi, \dot{\phi}]\T$, with cart position $\mathsf{x}$, pole angle $\phi$ ({$\phi=0$} is the upright position), and their respective (angular) velocities.
+\paragraph*{Cart-Pole Swing-Up} The task involves swinging a pendulum mounted on a cart from a downward to an upright position while balancing it there.
+We use the same experimental setup as~\citet{arXiv25_Walker}, where the state is $\vx = [\mathsf{x}, \dot{\mathsf{x}}, \phi, \dot{\phi}]\T$, with cart position $\mathsf{x}$, pole angle $\phi$, and their respective (angular) velocities.
 The costs are evaluated using an augmented state vector $\tilde{\vx} = [x_1, x_2, \cos(x_3), \sin(x_3), x_4]$ to account for the periodicity of the angle $x_3$.
 Results for the cart-pole swing-up are shown in \cref{fig:cart_pole_results}.
 Control input trajectories for \num{300} samples are visualized in \cref{fig:eyecatcher:cart_pole:action_time_series}.